Code-Institute-Submissions/milestone2-data_dashboard/README.md

 ### Validator testing
 I validated my code using:

 HTML - https://validator.w3.org/: No errors but warnings that "The type attribute is unnecessary for JavaScript resources."
-I've ignored this warning and left the type attibute as is.
+I've ignored this warning and left the type attribute as is.

-CSS -  https://jigsaw.w3.org/css-validator/ The results of this were 100%: http://jigsaw.w3.org/css-validator/validator$link
+CSS -  https://jigsaw.w3.org/css-validator/ The results of this were 100%

 Javascript - https://jshint.com/  Missing semi-colons were found.
 These have now been fixed and the code passed 100%